KSLZ: 1968–1979: Early years

-107.7 FM debuted on the air in 1968 as KACO, which aired an adult contemporary/Middle of the Road format until a fire took the station off the air in January 1970.
-Two months later, the station returned to the air and changed call letters to KGRV, "Music for Groovy Adults," offering a more upbeat AC format, which lasted until 1972, when it once again changed call letters to KKSS, "Kiss 108", but retained its AC format.
-By 1974, KKSS switched formats to country.
-A year later, KKSS switched formats to an R&B format dubbed "Black in Stereo".
-In February 1979, KKSS altered its R&B format and adopted the moniker "Studio 108," with a hybrid Disco/R&B format, competing with WZEN (now KATZ-FM).
+Two months later, the station returned to the air, changed its call letters to KGRV, and relaunched as "Music for Groovy Adults," offering a more upbeat AC format.
+This lasted until 1972, when it once again changed call letters, this time to KKSS, and rebranded as "Kiss 108".
+By 1974, KKSS switched to country music.
+A year later, KKSS flipped to an R&B format, dubbed "Black in Stereo".
+In February 1979, KKSS altered its R&B format and adopted the moniker "Studio 108," with a hybrid disco music and R&B format, competing with WZEN (now KATZ-FM).

-1979-1997: Urban
+1979–1997: CHUrban/UC

-In June 1979, the calls were changed to KMJM, and the station rebranded as "The New Majic 108 FM, The Music Is The Majic!"
-KMJM Really wanted to cater to both the Black and White audiences as the St. Louis market's first ever "CHUrban" station (a forerunner to the Rhythmic Contemporary format).
-The station was owned by Keymarket Communications at the time.
-KMJM would later go on to be among the top 5 stations in the St. Louis Arbitrons during the 1980s, even as they shifted towards a conventional Urban Contemporary direction.
+In June 1979, the call sign was changed to KMJM and rebranded as "The New Majic 108 FM, Where the Music is the Majic!".
+KMJM Was catered to both African-American and Caucasian-American listeners as the St. Louis market's first "CHUrban" station (a forerunner to the Rhythmic Contemporary format).
+At the time, the station was owned by Keymarket Communications.
+KMJM was ranked among the top five stations in the St. Louis Arbitron ratings during the 1980's, as it shifted towards a mainstream UC direction.

 In May 1988, KMJM was sold to Noble Communications of San Diego for $19 million.
-KMJM's signal was one of the best in the St. Louis area, and at the time, the station emerged as the Top R&B/Urban station in the market.
-Jacor bought the station in late 1997, but the new owners were not interested in keeping "Majic" on the frequency despite its longterm success.
+KMJM's FM signal was one of the best in the St. Louis area, as the station emerged as the top urban station in the market.
+Jacor bought the station in 1997.

-1997-present: Top 40
+1997–present: Top 40

-On October 20, 1997, at Midnight, after 18 years on 107.7 FM, KMJM was moved to recently purchased sister station 104.9 WCBW, which aired a Christian format.
-After a 12-hour stunt with a looped heartbeat and announcements redirecting KMJM listeners to the new frequency and the launch of a new format on 107.7 later that day, KSLZ and its current Top 40/CHR format, branded as "Z107-7", debuted.
-The flip was to fill a format hole left by WKBQ, who dropped the format for Modern AC in February of that year.
+On October 20, 1997, at midnight, after 18 years on 107.7 FM, KMJM was moved to recently purchased sister station WCBW (104.9 FM), which aired a Christian music format.
+After a 12-hour stunt with a looped heartbeat and announcements redirecting KMJM listeners to the new frequency and the launch of a new format on 107.7 later that day, KSLZ and its current top 40/CHR format, branded as "Z107-7", debuted.
+The flip was to fill a format hole left by WKBQ, who dropped the format for modern AC on January 24 of that year.
 The final song on "Majic" was "Good Girls" by Joe, while the first song on "Z" was "Get Ready For This" by 2 Unlimited.